jrpotter/notebook/dnd/conditions.md

 %%ANKI
 Basic
-With respect to the Charmed condition, what is the *Social Advantage* effect?
+What is the Charmed *Social Advantage* effect?
 Back: The charmer has Advantage on any ability check to interact with the Charmed creature socially.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1769202902572-->